UniWebViewSafeBrowsing

 UniWebView Safe Browsing provides a way for browsing the web content in a more browser-like way, such as Safari on iOS and Chrome on Android.

-This class wraps SFSafariViewController on iOS and "Custom Tabs" on Android.
-It shares cookies, auto-fill completion and other more data with the browser on device.
-Most of permissions are also built-in supported.
-You can use this class for some tasks that are limited for a normal web view, such as using Apple Pay or Progressive Web Apps (PWA).
+This class wraps SFSafariViewController on iOS and “Custom Tabs” on Android.
+Starting with iOS 11, this component no longer shares cookies with Safari in the same way as it did in iOS 9 or 10, due to design restrictions by Apple that cannot be bypassed.
+It still supports auto-fill completion and other data sharing with the browser on the device.
+Most permissions are also built-in.
+You can use this class for tasks that are limited for a normal web view, such as using Apple Pay or Progressive Web Apps (PWA).

 You create a UniWebViewSafeBrowsing instance by calling the static UniWebViewSafeBrowsing.Create method with a destination URL.
-You cannot change this URL once the instance is created.
+On iOS, the URL is fixed for the lifetime of the instance.
+On Android, you can change the target URL before calling Show by using ChangeUrl.
 To show the safe browsing, call Show on the instance.
 The web content will be displayed in full screen with a toolbar containing the loaded URL, as well as some basic controls like Go Back, Go Forward and Done.

 Browsing web content in UniWebViewSafeBrowsing is only supported on iOS and Android.
 There is no such component in Unity Editor.
 Creating and showing a UniWebViewSafeBrowsing on Unity Editor will fall back to open the URL in external browser by using Unity's Application.OpenURL.